 Silves was once the capital of The Algarve, and it is full of history and authentic Portugal.
 From huge city walls, gothic cathedrals and its red brick castle, to the beautiful scenery of the rolling Algarve countryside it is set in.
 Silves is a little tricky to get to via public transport, but it is do-able.
 It requires you to get a bus into Lagos, then out from there.
 You could also get an Uber if you are feeling flush.
 Uber operates a pretty good service in Luz, and so the hour journey could be made in comfort if you wanted to pay out, or there were a few of you going.
 Sadly, because we were trying to get on the boat trip, we didnt get to Silves but if I return to The Algarve, which I am planning to do, I will certainly schedule this trip in.

-So, as you can see, there is plenty to do in Luz on a short break.
+So, as you can see, there is plenty to do on a Praia Da Luz Portugal holiday.
+I would love another short break there.
 The area is a real pleasure to wander around, and I really did feel like I got a taste of Portugal, (and the giant centipede got a taste of me)!
 I just found the entire area to be laid back, relaxed and a real slow pace of life.
 Perfect for a chilled out short break.
 I will 100% go back some day.
 I am determined to see those blooming caves!

 Are you sightsee people on holiday or do you just like to relax?
 Are you one to plan out your trip before you go or just see where you end up?
 Do you use public transport when away or prefer a bit of luxury travel?
 Id love to hear how you approach a short or city break.
 Let me know xx